 Information Security Analysts

-- Cybersecurity postings have grown 91% from 2010-2014.
+- Cybersecurity postings grew 91% from 2010 to 2014.
 This growth rate is faster than that of IT jobs generally.

 Burning Glass Technologies Job Market Intelligence: Cybersecurity Jobs, 2015